Chanwoo-Jeong-2000/DNA/README.md

 # [Under Review] GCNs Meet Long-Tail: Embedding Norm Bias in GCN-Based Recommendations

-**Note that sometimes, due to connectivity issues with Git anonymous access, certain files may not be activated properly.
-In such cases, downloading the files will allow you to view them.**

 # Requirements
 python 3.8.18, cuda 11.8, and the following installations:
 ```